skalenetwork/IMA/docs/ima_linked_list_optimization.md

 It will require a single SSTORE operation, so the gas costs wont change significantly compared to what IMA has now.

-### 1. Add lastOutgoingMessageBlockId to outgoingMessageCounter
+### Change 2.
+Add lastOutgoingMessageBlockId to outgoingMessageCounter